 Broadcasting: the stream is displaying in the hub.

 Disconnected: Vito is disconnected from your streaming software.
 This usually means you've clicked to end the stream inside your streaming software, but occasionally it can happen unintentionally, for instance if your streaming software loses connection to the internet.

 Be sure to end the broadcast from your streaming software when you've finished.
-A copy of your stream file will be saved to the media gallery automatically, and you can attach it to a schedule session or add it to the video gallery for participants to catch up on demand.
+A copy of your stream file will be saved to the media gallery automatically, and you can attach it to a schedule session or set the visibility to Participants to share it publicly on the Watch page.